-Although the material composition is approximately the same across the dresses each fabric is individually woven in large looms (see images above) and made to a special formula for each dress.
-As a result fabrics are proprietary in nature, belonging to each dress manufacturer and are not usually made generally available to other manufacturers or dress producers.
+Although the material composition is approximately the same across the dresses, each dress is individually woven on large looms (see images above) and delivered to a particular formula.
+As a result, materials are proprietary to us and are not made available to other manufacturers or dress producers.

-Therefore the dresses you get from The Kewl Shop are unique enough in their composition and manufacture to be called our own and to proudly display our label.
-Buying a similar looking dress elsewhere will not in any way guarantee a similar quality with equal durability.
+The dresses you get from The Kewl Shop are unique in their composition and manufacture.
+And they proudly display our label.
+Buying a similar-looking dress elsewhere will not in any way guarantee our quality and durability.

-The mix of Rayon, Nylon and Spandex results in a high quality, strong and durable dress.
-The woven fabric is a healthy thickness and is not see-through in any way allowing you to wear a tight fit with confidence.
-Additionally the stretch in the fabric, approximately 3 to 5 inches across your body is sufficient to keep you taught and in place without feeling uncomfortable.
-See our size chart for more detail.
+The mix of Rayon, Nylon, and Spandex result in high quality, durable, and robust dresses.
+The woven fabric is a suitable thickness and is not see-through in any way, allowing you to wear a tight fit with confidence.
+Additionally, the stretch in the material, approximately 3 to 5 inches across your body is sufficient to keep you taut and in place without feeling uncomfortable.

-Bandage dresses made from this composite fabric especially using modern weaving methods will also last a considerable amount of time and can put up with a significant amount of wear and tear.
-So you can be confident that your purchase will give you something you can wear time and time again.
+Bandage dresses made from this composite fabric, especially using modern weaving methods, last a considerable amount of time and can put up with a significant amount of wear and tear.
+So you can be confident that your purchase will give you something to wear time and time again.

 How To Care For My Dress?

 Rayon can be negatively affected by too much water and could shrink.
-As a result it is advisable to take some care in looking after your dress.
-We've written a whole post on exactly how to care for your dress here.
+As a result, it is advisable to take some care in looking after it.
+We've written a post on exactly how to care for your dress here.

 Can I Buy A Cheaper Bandage Dress?

-In order to understand the price you are paying you need to understand the composition of the dress fabric you are buying.
+To understand the price you are paying, you need to understand the composition of the dress fabric you are buying.

-Dresses made from Rayon, Nylon and Spandex are designed specifically to give the characteristics expected of a well made bandage dress – shine, luster, figure hugging stretch, form and durability.
-These are very similar if not identical characteristics to the dresses made by Herve Leger - perhaps the most famous bandage dresses of them all.
+Dresses made from Rayon, Nylon, and Spandex give the characteristics expected of a well-made bandage dress – shine, luster, figure-hugging stretch, form, and durability.
+These are very similar if not identical attributes to the dresses made by Herve Leger - perhaps the most famous of them all.

-Cheaper dresses can be purchased but are almost always made out of a cheaper and lower quality fabric, the most popular being Polyester, a highly durable textile made from synthesized polymers.
-Although dresses made from this fabric are perfectly acceptable for the price they will not have the characteristics of Rayon based dresses and therefore should be bought with caution.
+You can purchase cheaper dresses made out of lower quality fabric, the most popular being Polyester, a highly durable textile made from synthesized polymers.
+Although dresses made from polyester are perfectly acceptable for the price, they will not have the characteristics of Rayon based dresses and, therefore, should be bought with caution.